michaelyinopen/job-shop-collection-api/README.md

 ### Continuous Deployment by Github Actions

 Continuous deployment is setup using Azure App Service job-shop-collection-api's Deployment center.
-It adds the publish profile to Github repository secret, and adds a Githib Actions workflow.
+It adds the publish profile to Github repository secret, and adds a Github Actions workflow.
 The workflow yml file was modified to add an update database step.

 Added the connection string to Github repository secret, for updating database during deployment.